 \section{Abstract}

-Tumor segmentation in oncological PET is challenging, a major reason being the partial-volume effects due to the low system resolution and finite voxel size.
+Tumor segmentation in oncological PET is challenging, a major reason being the partial-volume effects that arise due to low system resolution and finite voxel size.
 The latter results in tissue-fraction effects, i.e.~voxels contain a mixture of tissue classes.
-Most conventional methods perform segmentation by exclusively assigning each voxel in the image as belonging to either the tumor or normal tissue classes.
-Thus, these methods are inherently limited in modeling the tissue-fraction effects.
-To address the challenge of accounting for partial-volume effects, and in particular, tissue-fraction effects, we propose an estimation-based approach to segmentation.
-Specifically, we develop a Bayesian method that estimates the posterior mean of fractional volume that the tumor occupies within each voxel of the image.
-The proposed method, implemented using an encoder-decoder network, was first evaluated using clinically realistic $2$-D simulation studies with known ground truth, in the context of segmenting the primary tumor in PET images of patients with lung cancer.
-The evaluation studies demonstrated that the method accurately estimated the tumor-fraction areas and significantly outperformed widely used conventional methods, including a U-net-based method developed for PET segmentation, on the task of segmenting the tumor.
+Conventional segmentation methods are typically designed to assign each voxel in the image as belonging to a certain tissue class.
+Thus, these methods are inherently limited in modeling tissue-fraction effects.
+To address the challenge of accounting for partial-volume effects, and in particular, tissue-fraction effects, we propose a Bayesian approach to tissue-fraction estimation for oncological PET segmentation.
+Specifically, this Bayesian approach estimates the posterior mean of fractional volume that the tumor occupies within each voxel of the image.
+The proposed method, implemented using a deep-learning-based technique, was first evaluated using clinically realistic $2$-D simulation studies with known ground truth, in the context of segmenting the primary tumor in PET images of patients with lung cancer.
+The evaluation studies demonstrated that the method accurately estimated the tumor-fraction areas and significantly outperformed widely used conventional PET segmentation methods, including a U-net-based method, on the task of segmenting the tumor.
 In addition, the proposed method was relatively insensitive to partial-volume effects and yielded reliable tumor segmentation for different clinical-scanner configurations.
-The method was then evaluated using clinical images of patients with stage II and III non-small cell lung cancer from ACRIN $6668$/RTOG $0235$ multi-center clinical trial.
-Here, the results showed that the proposed method significantly outperformed all other considered methods and yielded accurate tumor segmentation on patient images with dice similarity coefficient of $0.82$ ($95\%$ CI: $0.78, 0.86$).
+The method was then evaluated using clinical images of patients with stage IIB/III non-small cell lung cancer from ACRIN $6668$/RTOG $0235$ multi-center clinical trial.
+Here, the results showed that the proposed method significantly outperformed all other considered methods and yielded accurate tumor segmentation on patient images with Dice similarity coefficient (DSC) of $0.82$ ($95\%$ CI: $0.78, 0.86$).
+In particular, the method accurately segmented relatively small tumors, yielding a high DSC of $0.77$ for the smallest segmented cross-section of $1.30~\mathrm{cm}^2$.
 Overall, this study demonstrates the efficacy of the proposed method to accurately segment tumors in PET images.

 {\it Keywords}: Positron Emission Tomography, estimation, segmentation, partial-volume effects, tissue-fraction effects, multi-center evaluation